 Mom or dad may need to take a prescribed allergy medication, and learn to wash their hands and face when coming in from out of doors to reduce any excess pollen they may be bringing into the home.

-Antioxidants help reduce allergy symptoms because they neutralize cell damage in the body and if allergies are causing any cell damage, eating well will be a major step to healthier living.
-Providers of in home elderly care services suggest maintaining a nutritional diet including leafy greens, apples, and foods high in Vitamin C, are all excellent choices filled with antioxidants.
+Antioxidants help reduce allergy symptoms because they neutralize cell damage in the body and if allergies are causing cell damage, eating well will be a major step to healthier living.
+Maintaining a nutritional diet including leafy greens, apples, and foods high in Vitamin C, are all excellent choices filled with antioxidants.

 If spring allergies continue to weaken mom or dad’s immune system or overall quality of life, once again it may be time to seek further medical care.
 Spring allergies may be a nuisance.
 However, if seniors become ill due to these allergies, it’s time to seek additional advice.